 Listing all deadlines and dates for tests and exams in the course outline is also recommended, as well as providing clear instructions for students should they miss a deadline or test.

 You are responsible for maintaining confidentiality regarding the student’s registration with Accessibility Services.

 If you have questions about any of the following, contact the student’s Accessibility Advisor at 416-978-8060.

 - A student's accommodations in relation to your course requirements

 - Many students with disabilities may require extensions to meet all of their coursework deadlines.

 - Help the student assess how much additional time they need and negotiate what is possible given your deadlines.

-- The student’s Disability Advisor can assist with this negotiation or verify the need.
+- The student’s Accessibility Advisor can assist with this negotiation or verify the need.

-- Students are expected to submit work on the new deadline unless their Disability Advisor verifies that unanticipated circumstances have arisen.
+- Students are expected to submit work on the new deadline unless their Accessibility Advisor verifies that unanticipated circumstances have arisen.